 Viruses are not organisms

 Did you know that viruses are not organisms?
 I have to define what an organism is in the first place.
 The super-simple definition of an organism is a self-replicating object consisting of a cell (cells), while viruses don’t have a cell structure and can’t self replicate.
 In other words, viruses can be said to be a good counter-example to organisms.
-As I’ve been writing in a knowing manner, I learned it only after the COVID pandemic started.
+As I’ve been writing in a knowing manner, I learned it only after the COVID pandemic started, to tell the truth.
 By the way, the above definition of an organism is just my personal interpretation, though.
 The point I try to make here is it seems much more difficult to define an organism than we imagine.

 Now, can you guess how this story is related to the title of this article: Worker Ant Theory?
 Hold on a little longer.
 When I learned this surprising fact (viruses are not organisms), a counter-example came up in my mind.
 Opposite to viruses, something that is never thought to be an organism but behaves like that.
 I think it’s an organization, a group of people.
 As some of you may have already noticed, today’s theme is especially about a “teal organization” proposed by Frederic Laloux.

 A group of people can behave like an organism

 We may work too hard